-- Planning and conducting sectionals
+- Planning and conducting sectionals for all ensembles

 The graduate programs in band/wind ensemble conducting are designed to be small and highly select.
 The objective of the master’s and doctoral programs in band/wind ensemble conducting is to prepare highly competent conductors of wind music.
 Graduates will be prepared to function effectively in professional and academic settings.

 The faculty of The University of Texas at Austin considers study in music history, theory and related fields essential components of a conductor’s preparation.
 The musical environment provided by the University and the Austin metropolitan area represents an ideal setting for graduate study in wind conducting.

 The Butler School of Music maintains an excellent library and a distinguished faculty, in addition to sponsoring several outstanding wind performing organizations.
 These performing ensembles, which are composed entirely of students, differ in size, purpose and repertoire.
 Collectively they provide an outstanding musical resource for those enrolled in the conducting program.